Significant Accounting Policies

 2.6 Impairment of assets

 As per AS28 - Impairment of Assets, the company assesses at each balance sheet date whether there is any indication that an asset (Tangible or intangible) may be impaired.
 An asset is impaired when the carrying amount of the assets exceeds its recover amount.
-An impairment loss is charged to the statement of profit an loss account in the year in which as asset is identified as impaired.
-An impairment loss is reversed to the extent that the asset carrying amount does not exceed the carrying amount ther would have been determined if no impairment loss had previously been recognized.
+An impairment loss is charged to the statement of profit and loss account in the year in which as asset is identified as impaired.
+An impairment loss is reversed to the extent that the asset carrying amount does not exceed the carrying amount that would have been determined if no impairment loss had previously been recognized.

 2.7 Employee Benefits Defined Contribution Plan: